ietf-wg-alto/draft-alto-oam-yang/appendix.md

 ## An Example Module for Extended Server Discovery Manners {#example-server-disc}

-The base data model defined by ietf-alto.yang only includes a reverse DNS based server discovery manner.
-The following example module demonstrates how additional server discovery manners can be augmented into the base data model.
+The base module "ietf-alto" only includes a reverse DNS based server discovery manner.
+The following example module demonstrates how additional server discovery methods can be augmented into the base data model.

 The case `internet-routing-registry` allows the ALTO server to update the server URI to the attribute of the corresponding aut-num class in IRR.